tw1tch01/Helpdesk.Application/Presentation/Helpdesk.WebAPI/Redoc/Description.md

 This API features Cross-Origin Resource Sharing (CORS) implemented in compliance with W3C spec.
 And that allows cross-domain communication from the browser.
 All responses have a wildcard same-origin which makes them completely public and accessible to everyone, including any code on any site.

-## Authentication

-There is currently no authentication setup for this implementation of the `Helpdesk.Core` system.
-Will be implemented when Clients/Users are setup.

 ## API Versioning

 This API supports API versioning via request headers.